mamesareagan/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 Javascript - Warm up
-This was the first JavaScript project I completed at Holberton.
+This was the first JavaScript project I completed at ALX.
 Tasks involved writing various introductory-level JavaScript scripts on Node.js.

 Tests ✔️
 tests: Folder of test files.
-Provided by Holberton School.
+Provided by ALX School.
 Function Prototypes 💾
 Prototypes for functions written in this project: